Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-12-only-human.md

 "Every unaccounted-for human outside of Sol, in theory.
 Don't ask me how they got it, I don't know."

-"Okay, uh...a few.
-Adr...um, actually let's start with, uh, Margarita.
+"Okay, uh... a few.
+Adr... um, actually let's start with, uh, Margarita.
 I can't remember her surname, she was a dwarf, Spanish."

 "Was?"

 "Yeah.
-She um...well, the honest truth is that an invisible death robot cut her open."
+She um... well, the honest truth is that an invisible death robot cut her open."

 "Invis...?
-O...kay.
+O... kay.
 I think you're going to need to brief us on those things."

 "I will."
 Jen promised.